-- D. Late Addition to Degree List [US: 11/11/2013] - 1.
-Approval of Late Addition to Degree List.
+5.4.1.2.4.1 Approval of Late Addition to Degree List

 The elected Faculty Senators approve the candidates for academic degrees to be submitted to the Board of Trustees (GR II.E.2.b.4; GR IV.A).
 Effective processing of applications for degrees requires responsible compliance with the calendar deadlines established by the University Senate and that these deadlines be clearly communicated to all students.
 A student who has not submitted by the respective deadline an application to graduate in December, May or August will not be included on the degree list approved by the elected Faculty Senators for submission to the Board of Trustees, except as provided below.